top of page

 • When purchasing a home, 80% of buyers factor in the garage when making their decision.
 (Impulse Research survey)

 But the good news is that with a little thoughtful planning, a motivated mindset, and a bit of heavy lifting, you'll be able to get our garages looking good and in tip-top shape.
-So, if you have a messy garage and need help decluttering and organizing, here are six useful tips to help you organize and restore order to the chaos
+So, if you have a messy garage and need help decluttering and organizing, here are six helpful tips to help you organize and restore order to the chaos

 1. Ask yourself the hard questions